-Long before most of us are able to independently think about what makes life truly worth living, we’re being conditioned to believe it all comes down to achievement and acquisition.
+Long before most of us are able to independently think about what makes life truly worth living, we’re being conditioned to believe life’s ultimate aim comes down to achievement and acquisition.
 Not only does our most basic evolutionary drive to see our genes into future generations cause us to tirelessly work towards the enhancement of our own and our children’s life situations, but social influence and advertising amplify this inborn desire by telling us that we can set ourselves apart from the pack and guarantee our success by making more money, outdoing the competition, winning the praise of our peers and obtaining the finest material possessions.
-Of course there is time when hard work and striving success is a good thing and it’s necessary.
-However, you can visit this site to see examples of life insurance policies where you can guarantee financial stability for your family after you’re gone.
-It does not have to take up all your time, and cause you to unknowingly let those precious days slip by.
 Yet, as we approach life from this ‘always more to have, always more to do’ mindset, the invaluable moments are slipping through our fingers.

 Unfortunately, for all too many individuals, the realization that they haven’t truly enjoyed the precious gift of life, and instead spent their days working away as a slave to the system, doesn’t come until it’s too late.
 This disheartening truth is one that an Australian nurse by the name of Bronnie Ware, who spent years working alongside terminally ill patients in the weeks before their deaths, came to intimately understand.
 In her deeply moving memoir The Top Five Regrets of the Dying: A Life Transformed by the Dearly Departing, Ware points to the problems with how we seek fulfillment and encourages us to recognize that life’s ultimate aim is to graciously enjoy each day.
 She writes: